ninevra/coda/step-by-step/character-sheet.md

 Natural evasion is a limit to the equipment bonus a creature can receive to their evasion defense.
 Gargantuan creatures receive no equipment bonus to their evasion defense, regardless of what they wear.
 Tiny creatures with subpar or no equipment still receive a minimum of +4 evasion, due to their small size.

+##### WEIGHT LIMITS

+Weight is measured in nameless "units."
+These units are an aggregate score approximating bulk, mass, and other factors that make moving an object difficult.
+These units are constant in all environments, atmospheric or gravitational changes notwithstanding.

+Items in your item slots are considered to be "worn."
+Items you wear that are not described in your item slots, like your basic clothing, are considered to be weightless for convenience.

+You can wear up to 3 * Strength units without penalty.
+Wearing weight beyond this amount inflicts the encumbered condition.

+The weight of items you wear also counts towards the total amount of weight you carry.
+Carrying over your carry limit also causes encumbrance.
+Your carry limit is a function of your strength, number of legs, and unarmed damage, of the form:

+> $carry = 10 * $strength * max ( 1 , $damage ) * max ( 1 , min ( $legs , 6 ) )

+You can haul items behind you, as on a sledge, or push things forward, as punting a boat.
+The maximum weight you can move is 5 * $carry.

+##### SPEED